 11. Visit the Singapore Zoo and Night Safari

 I’ve visited quite a few zoos in my time but none quite like the Singapore Zoo and Night Safari!
 The night safari, especially, is an awesome experience for big and little kids alike.
 The exhibits at both are just stunning and there are plenty of opportunities to learn about the animals who call the zoo home, including insight into conservation and some really cool close-up animal encounters.
-Find Singapore Zoo here and Find Night Safari here.
+Find Singapore Zoo here and Book Night Safari here.

 12. Find hidden bars